elm/editor-plugins/specifications.md

 # Specifications

+The goal of these specifications is to manifest the following design aesthetic:

+**Great performance.
+Pleasant defaults.
+Minimal configuration.**

-There are currently specifications for three types of plugins:
+There are currently specifications for three separate plugins:

 - [Elm Syntax Highlighting](#elm-syntax-highlighting) - Just add syntax highlighting.
 - [Elm Format on Save](#elm-format-on-save) - Run `elm-format` on save.
 - [Elm Make this file](#elm-make-this-file) - Run `elm make` on the current file.

-It is fine to create other plugins, but that should be in addition to the core three specified here.

-The goals of having clear specifications like this include:

-- Easy for beginners to get started with just Elm Syntax Highlighting.
-- Easy for people to switch between editors.
-- User experience is a strict improvement over command line equivalent.
-- Performance is excellent.
-Operations are in the <300ms range.
+We get some worthwhile benefits by separating out the functionality.
+First, beginners can start with Elm Syntax Highlighting and not have to worry about their `PATH` at all.
+Second, plugins are more likely to be stable and reliable thanks to their smaller scope.
+If one plugin is messed up, it is easy to remove it or swap it out with an alternative.

 <br/>